getzola/zola/docs/content/documentation/themes/creating-a-theme.md

 repo = "https://www.github.com/mdo/hyde"
 ```

-A simple theme you can use as example is [Hyde](https://github.com/Keats/hyde).
+A simple theme you can use as an example is [Hyde](https://github.com/Keats/hyde).

 ## Working on a theme
 As a theme is just a site, you can simply use `zola serve` and make changes to your
-theme, with live reloading working as expected.
+theme, with live reload working as expected.

 Make sure to commit every directory (including `content`) in order for other people
 to be able to build the theme from your repository.